microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 1. With your neighbor, first determine who will be *Person A* and who will be *Person B*.
 2. Both *Person A* and *Person B* should note their Azure VM's **Public IP Address** (can locate this in the Azure portal)
-3. *Person A* should run the following T-SQL to authorize *Person B* to their server:
+3. *Person A* should run the following T-SQL when connected to their AdventureWorks database to authorize *Person B* to their server:
 ```sql
 -- Create the Azure AD user with access to the server
 CREATE USER <Person B Azure AD account> FROM EXTERNAL PROVIDER;